edgedb/edgedb/docs/reference/sql_support.rst

 .. warning::

-    Connecting to EdgeDB via a Postgres client requires SNI support which was introduced in libpq v14.
+    Connecting to an EdgeDB Cloud instance via a Postgres client requires SNI support which was introduced in libpq v14.
 If a Postgres client uses your system's libpq (``psql`` does), you can connect as long as your libpq version is 14+.
 To check your version, run ``psql --version`` or ``pg_config --version``.

     If you're on Windows and these do not work for you, you can instead navigate to ``bin`` under your Postgres installation location, right-click